sagiegurari/simple-oracledb/README.md

 }
 ```

-The rest of the API is the same as defined in the oracledb library: https://github.com/oracle/node-oracledb/blob/master/doc/api.md<br>

 <a name="usage-query"></a>
 ## 'connection.query(sql, bindVariables, [options], callback)'
 Provides simpler interface than the original oracledb connection.execute function to enable simple query invocation.<br>